 Example of the waterfall vs tree span view.

-The bottom of the screen shows a table representation of the flame chart.
+The bottom of the screen shows a table representation of the flame graph.
 It provides an alternate view that enables you to see and sort functions by name, time spent in them, and their type (application or system).

 By default, the table displays “Bottom Up”, which shows the leafmost functions, or those with the most time at the top of a call stack.
 Long-running leaf functions are a good first indicator of performance bottlenecks.